MnCode-CodeKitty/codekitty/README.md

 ## Guidelines

-- To add features, create a feature branch then pull request to merge with master
+- To add features, create a feature branch then pull request to merge with master.
+Example git comands:
 ```
 git checkout -b "feature/rainbow"
 git checkout -b "fix/cpx4.0"
 git checkout -b "experimental/turret"
+git checkout -b "board/trinketM0"
 ```
 - Master branch corresponds to whatever the most current kitty is using
 - Maintain a branch for each other board